szabgab/slides/python/lists.md

 ![](examples/lists/sort_mixed.py)

-In Python 2 puts the numbers first in numerical order and then the strings in ASCII order.
+Python 2 puts the numbers first in numerical order and then the strings in ASCII order.

 ```
 [100, 'foo', 42, 'bar']